-Figure 3.4: Finite state machine for cruise control system.
+Figure 4.4: Finite state machine for cruise control system.
 The figure on the left shows some typical buttons used to control the system.
 The controller can be in one of four modes, corresponding to the nodes in the diagram on the right.
-Transition between the modes is controlled by pressing one of the five buttons on the cruise control interface: on, off, set, resume or cancel.
+Transition between the modes is controlled by pressing one of the five buttons on the cruise control interface: on, off, set, resume, or cancel.

 The cruise control system also has a human-machine interface that allows the driver to communicate with the system.
-There are many different ways to implement this system; one version is illustrated in Figure 3.4.
-The system has four buttons: on-off, set/decelerate, resume/accelerate and cancel.
+There are many different ways to implement this system; one version is illustrated in Figure 4.4.
+The system has four buttons: on-off, set/decelerate, resume/accelerate, and cancel.
 The operation of the system is governed by a finite state machine that controls the modes of the PI controller and the reference generator.
-Implementation of controllers and reference generators will be discussed more fully in Chapter 10.
+Implementation of controllers and reference generators will be discussed more fully in Chapter 11.

 The use of control in automotive systems goes well beyond the simple cruise control system described here.
-Applications include emissions control, traction control, power control (especially in hybrid vehicles) and adaptive cruise control.
+Applications include emissions control, traction control, power control (especially in hybrid vehicles), and adaptive cruise control.
 Many automotive applications are discussed in detail in the book by Kiencke and Nielsen [KN00] and in the survey papers by Powers et al. [BP96, PN00].
+New vehicles coming on the market also include many "self-driving" features, which represent even more complex feedback systems.

-3.2 Bicycle Dynamics
+4.2 Bicycle Dynamics